the-bitcastle/NilpferdKitchenScale/README.md

 # NilpferdKitchenScale
-"Reverse Engineering" my Nilpferd kichten scale to use the BLE without the app
+"Reverse Engineering" my Nilpferd kichten scale to use the BLE Feature without the app.

+##